robertdebock/ansible-role-go/README.md

 # Verion to install.
 go_version: 1.11.2

-# Where to place the binaries.
+# Where to place go
-go_destination: /usr/local/bin
+go_destination: /usr/local

+# Where to download packages to.
+go_path: /root

 # Some Docker containers do not allow managing services, rebooting and writing
 # to some locations in /etc. The role skips tasks that will typically fail in